-Donors with a history of WNV and/or a positive WNV NAT should be temporarily deferred pending investigation but may be returned to the donor panel 6 months after pick-up without the need for any further testing.
+Donors with a history of WNV and/or a positive WNV NAT should be temporarily deferred pending investigation but may be returned to the donor panel six months after pick-up without the need for any further testing.

-Fresh Frozen Plasma and Octaplas®, imported for use within the UK, are subject to pathogen reduction methods (methylene blue or solvent detergent treatment.
-WNV appears to be one of the most rapidly inactivated viruses studied therefore although no specific inactivation data is available for WNV inactivation by SD treatment, other enveloped viruses such as HCV and HIV have been shown to be inactivated by $>5^{10}$ and $>6^{10}$ logs respectively, therefore SD treatment should also provide protection against West Nile virus.
+Solvent detergent (SD) treatment is a pathogen reduction method for plasma.
+WNV appears to be one of the most rapidly inactivated viruses studied although no specific inactivation data is available for SD treatment.
+However, other enveloped viruses such as HCV and HIV have been shown to be inactivated by >5 and >6 logs respectively.
+Therefore, SD treatment should also provide protection against WNV.

-Countries affected by WNV and any applicable time limits are shown on the JPAC website Geographical Disease Risk Index (GDRI) and by associated Change Notifications.
+Information about international outbreaks of WNV is available from the National Travel Health Network and Centre (NaTHNaC).
+Countries affected by WNV and any applicable time limits are available on the JPAC website, shown in the GDRI and any associated Change Notifications.